 Students with poor working memory often forget what they are doing while doing it.
 For example, they may understand the three-step direction they were just given but forget the second and third steps while carrying out the first step.

 Doing math in “your head” — or mental math — requires significant working memory.
 Children need to store the information they have heard, be able to recall and retrieve those facts, and then process the information correctly to apply it.

 5. Working memory boosts problem-solving

 According to University of Michigan research, improving working memory can boost scores in general problem-solving ability and improve fluid intelligence.
-Fluid intelligence is defined as the ability to solve new problems, use logic in new situations, and identify patterns.
+Fluid intelligence is the ability to solve new problems, use logic in new situations, and identify patterns.
 In contrast, crystallized intelligence is the ability to use learned knowledge and experience.

 Researchers from Durham University surveyed over three thousand children and concluded that children who underachieve at school might have poor working memory rather than low intelligence.
 They found that ten percent of schoolchildren across all age ranges suffer from poor working memory, seriously affecting their learning.

 The researchers found that poor working memory is rarely identified by teachers, who often describe children with this problem as inattentive or having lower levels of intelligence.
 Without appropriate intervention, poor working memory in children can affect long-term academic success into adulthood and prevent children from achieving their potential.

 7. Working memory is associated with success in sports

 A study from Karolinska Institutet in Sweden showed a strong link between executive functions, such as working memory, and achievement in sports.
 The study showed that working memory and other cognitive functions in children and young people could be associated with their success on the soccer pitch.